 Adult Occupational Therapy

-Are you or a loved one experiencing autism, ADD/ADHD, or another developmental disability?
+Are you or a loved one experiencing autism, ADD/ADHD, or executive functioning limitations?

-Does chronic anxiety as a result of sensory processing disorder hold you back from living your best life?
+Does anxiety or sensory processing disorder hold you back from living your best life?

-Are you the caregiver of a student that is participating in a Special Education Transition program but could benefit from extra help to work toward gaining independent living skills?
+Are you a college student who could benefit from extra help to work toward gaining independent living skills?

 Occupational therapy might not be a household name like other healthcare practitioners, but working with an occupational therapist can help transform and improve a person’s quality of life for the better.